From Abracadabra to Zombies | View All

 ....chiropractic today includes more than 60,000 practitioners that represent a wide range of positions, from the traditional subluxation theorists to reformers who are critical of subluxation theory and its related pseudoscientific claims. --Ron Good

 Despite the fact that chiropractors claim there are thousands of studies that prove the effectiveness of spinal manipulation, most support for chiropractic comes from testimonials of people who claim to have been helped by manipulation.
 Whether they were helped because nerves were "unblocked" has not been established.
 And there is no way to measure whether any so-called intelligent energy is even present, much less affected by manipulation.
 Most of these testimonials have come from people who believe their back pain was alleviated by spinal manipulation.
 Whether the manipulation is any more effective than a back rub, hot creams, exercise, or time, is questionable.
+The clinical evidence indicates that a treatment of something like ibuprofen and exercise is just as effective as chiropractic for relieving back pain (Ernst and Singh 2008).
 Relieving back pain is a notoriously tricky area, since our species is poorly designed for upright activity and most people suffer intermittent bouts of back pain.
 One is likely to seek a chiropractor (or buy magnetic braces or some other bit of quackery) when one's pain is most severe.
 Natural regression will usually lead to the pain lessening after the treatment, even if there is no causal connection between the two.
 This is not to say that chiropractors don't help people with aching backs, including people with chronic back problems.
 Maybe some do.
-But there is no scientific evidence that subluxation has anything to do with back pain or that correcting these so-called misalignments by manipulation has anything to do with relief from pain.
+But there is no scientific evidence that correcting these so-called misalignments by manipulation has anything to do with relief from pain.

-The model of subluxations maintains that all health problems are due to "blockage" of nerves.
+The chiropractic model maintains that all health problems are due to "blockage" of nerves.
 "A substantial minority of chiropractors pay very little attention to the patient's history or standard physical findings.
-Rather, they rely on bogus tests to find 'subluxations'."* It is true that nerves from the spine connect to the organs and tissues of the body and it is true that damage to those nerves affects whatever they connect to: sever the spinal cord and your brain can't communicate with your limbs, though your other organs can still continue to function.
-These facts, however, have nothing to do with the theory of subluxations.
+Rather, they rely on bogus tests or unnecessary X-rays to find misalignments.* It is true that nerves from the spine connect to the organs and tissues of the body and it is true that damage to those nerves affects whatever they connect to: sever the spinal cord and your brain can't communicate with your limbs, though your other organs can still continue to function.
+These facts, however, have nothing to do with supporting the theory of spinal misalignment.

 For years chiropractors rarely worked with medical doctors and they were almost never on staff at hospitals.
 The American Medical Association (AMA) made no bones about its disapproval of chiropractic, which was discredited by their Committee on Quackery.
 The chiropractors fought back and won a lawsuit against the AMA in 1976 for restraint of trade.
 Today, the American College of Surgeons sees the two professions as working together (see their position paper on chiropractic).
 Privately, however, many battles continue between the medical profession and chiropractic.
 Publicly, the AMA no longer attacks chiropractic.
 Some chiropractic colleges have a professional relationship with local hospitals or universities and some chiropractic students do internships in medical centers.
 Today, numerous so-called "complementary medicine" techniques are being allowed to flourish in hospitals and medical clinics around the country without a word of protest from the AMA.
 The National Institutes of Health has a flourishing division for testing even the most unpromising of alternative health practices.
 Chiropractors and other "alternative" practitioners have learned one thing from the AMA: it pays to organize and to lobby Congress and state legislatures.
 The AMA is still the most powerful lobby among health care professionals, but it is no longer flying solo.
 Even so, the AMA's lobbying is not the only reason that chiropractic's public image has suffered.